-We talked to LYMA’s resident clinical pharmacologist and pharmaco-nutritionist, Dr. Paul Clayton, in order to cut through the noise and get to the bottom of why the timing of your meals might be the key to optimal health and longevity.
+We talked to LYMA’s resident clinical pharmacologist and pharmaco-nutritionist, Prof. Paul Clayton, in order to cut through the noise and get to the bottom of why the timing of your meals might be the key to optimal health and longevity.

 Unlike diets that tell you what to eat, LYMA-approved time-restricted eating (TRE) focuses on when to eat.
 There are a number of benefits to TRE which we’ve explored below.
 Scroll on to find out everything your need to know about time-restricted eating.

 Intermittent fasting has been popping up everywhere over the past few years.
 It’s a broad term and refers to any eating plan that requires the eater to limit the time they spend eating.
 Advocates count improved body composition, heightened focus and productivity, enhanced gut health and increased energy among the perks of intermittent fasting.
 But in reality, there’s only one form of IF that actually delivers the desired results.
 Time-restricted eating.

 TRE doesn’t dictate what you should eat within your eating window (as is the case with other forms of IF) but rather the focus, according to Dr. Clayton, is on the time frame itself.